hsuonsivu/hsupublic/3d-models/README.md

 I tested PPE mask with CPAP device.
-This is very specific to the mask as CPAP devices use one port, PPE masks have separate in and out ports, so this kombines the ports.
+This is very specific to the mask as CPAP devices use one port, PPE masks have separate in and out ports, so this combines the ports.
 It kind of works, but not very well.
 No supports needed.

 ### saunasuoja.scad